gpoore/text2qti/README.md

 text2qti processes almost all text as [Markdown](https://daringfireball.net/projects/markdown/), using [Python-Markdown](https://python-markdown.github.io/).
-(The only exceptions are the quiz title and question titles, which are processed as plain text due to the QTI format.)
+(The only exceptions are the quiz title, question titles, and text region titles, which are processed as plain text due to the QTI format.)
 For example, `*emphasized*` produces *emphasized* text, which typically appears as italics.
 Text can be styled using Markdown notation, or with HTML.
 Remember to preview quizzes after conversion to QTI, especially when using any significant amount of HTML.

 ### Titles

-Quiz and question titles are limited to a single paragraph.
+Quiz, question, and text region titles are limited to a single paragraph.
 If this paragraph is wrapped over multiple lines, all lines after the first must be indented by at least two spaces or one tab, and share the same indentation.
 All tabs are expanded to 4 spaces before indentation is compared, following the typical Markdown approach.

+All titles are treated as plain text, not Markdown, due to the QTI format.

+Titles are always optional, but when they are used for a given element, they are always required to be first, before any other attributes.

-### Descriptions, questions, choices, and feedback
+### Descriptions, questions, choices, feedback, and text regions

-Descriptions, questions, choices, and feedback may span multiple paragraphs and include arbitrary Markdown content like code blocks or quotations.
+Descriptions, questions, choices, feedback, and text regions may span multiple paragraphs and include arbitrary Markdown content like code blocks or quotations.
 Everything must be indented to at least the same level as the start of the first paragraph on the initial line.
 All tabs are expanded to 4 spaces before indentation is compared, following the typical Markdown approach.
 For example,
 ```
 1. A question paragraph that is long enough to wrap onto a second line.
     The second line must be indented to match up with the start of the